Azure/terraform-azurerm-avm-ptn-alz/README.md

 > ⚠️ ***Warning*** ⚠️ This module is still in developemnt but is ready for initial testing and feedback via [GitHub Issues](https://github.com/Azure/terraform-azurerm-avm-ptn-alz/issues).

-This repository contains an early prototype of a new Terraform module for deploying Azure Landing Zones (ALZs).
+This repository contains Terraform module for deploying Azure Landing Zones (ALZs).
+Make sure to review the examples.

 <!-- markdownlint-disable MD033 -->
 ## Requirements